 Not sure if your favorite brand sells refurbished?
 Just search!

 The chances are in your favor that your favorite brand sells refurbished tech.
-I was in the market for a desktop graphics card upgrade recently, and I found that both EVGA and Zotac had a steady flow of refurbished (sometimes referred to as B-stock) graphics cards.
+I was in the market for a desktop graphics card upgrade recently, and I found that Zotac had a steady flow of refurbished (sometimes referred to as B-stock) graphics cards.
 The odds were also in my favor when I was looking for refurbished lenses for my Olympus camera.
 Nikon offers its own refurbished products, too.
 Just search!
+If you want to search more broadly for camera tech, check out Adorama or B&H Photo.

 It’s possible that some brands don’t offer their own dedicated shop for refurbished goods.
-In that case, sites like Decluttr, Daily Steals, and others offer refurbs — and usually with a good warranty.
-If you’re just looking for secondhand products that, in most cases, haven’t been restored, check out Swappa.
+In that case, sites like Decluttr and others offer refurbs — and usually with a good warranty.
+If you’re just looking for secondhand products that, in most cases, haven’t been restored and are being sold as-is, check out Swappa.

-Update October 23rd, 4:05PM ET: This article was originally part of an article entitled “How to buy refurbished products,” published on May 15th, 2020.
-Several of the entries have been updated.
+Update November 21st, 4:50PM ET: This article was originally part of an article entitled “How to buy refurbished products,” published on May 15th, 2020.
+We’ve since removed a mention of the Google Store’s refurbished hub, as it doesn’t stock refurbished products on a consistent basis.
+The rest of the shopping advice was recently verified to still be accurate.